Lindsay Stenzel | Child & Teen Therapist in Centennial, CO

 I take a neurodivergent-affirming approach, which means I’m not here to “fix” your child or make them fit into a mold.
 Instead, I help them understand their internal world, build regulation skills that actually work for their nervous system, and feel more confident being who they are—both at school and at home.

 My goal is for your child to feel safe enough to drop the mask, express what they’ve been holding in, and develop a stronger sense of self.
+This leads to fewer meltdowns, better emotional regulation, and more confidence over time.

 Working with Parents & Caregivers